League Rules

 determine the first-, second-, and third-place finishers and minimize ties.
 No team

-• The 18-player minimum for holding team competition will also apply to reading
+trophies will be awarded. - The 18-player minimum for holding team competition will also apply to reading

 games.
 However, players’ school affiliation will be taken into account when making